admin-shell-io/id/aas/3/0/README.md

  [https://admin-shell.io/aas/3/0/AssetInformation/billOfMaterial](https://admin-shell.io/aas/3/0/AssetInformation/billOfMaterial) The attribute billOfMaterial of the AssetInformation class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0'.

-## AssetInformation/thumbnail
+## AssetInformation/defaultThumbnail
  Thumbnail of the asset represented by the asset administration shell.

- [https://admin-shell.io/aas/3/0/AssetInformation/thumbnail](https://admin-shell.io/aas/3/0/AssetInformation/thumbnail) The attribute thumbnail of the AssetInformation class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0'.
+ [https://admin-shell.io/aas/3/0/AssetInformation/defaultThumbnail](https://admin-shell.io/aas/3/0/AssetInformation/defaultThumbnail) The attribute thumbnail of the AssetInformation class as defined in IDTA-01001-3-0'.

 ## AssetAdministrationShell
  Describes the Administration Shell for Assets, Products, Components, e.g. Machines